 This fruit salad tart is rich, creamy and light and won’t weigh you down.
-It’s sugar free with no baking required, and is low in calories.
-Bursting with tropical fruit zing it is the perfect summer dessert without the guilt.
+It’s made with cream cheese, ricotta and canned fruit, is refined sugar free with no baking required.
+Its also low calorie.
+Bursting with tropical fruit zing it is the perfect clean eating dessert without the guilt.

 Who doesn’t love a creamy dessert?
 They’re comforting and satisfying but often leave you feeling like you either can’t get up off the chair, or you need to get yourself to the gym quick smart.

 Not this one.